-WPCampus 2020 is the fifth annual in-person conference for the WPCampus community, a gathering of web professionals, educators and people dedicated to the confluence of WordPress in higher education.
+WPCampus 2020 Online is an online conference for the WPCampus community, a gathering of web professionals, educators, and people dedicated to the confluence of WordPress in higher education.

 Visit the WPCampus conferences page to learn more about our previous conferences: WPCampus 2019 (in Portland, Oregon), WPCampus 2018 (in St. Louis, Missouri), WPCampus 2016 (in Sarasota, Florida), WPCampus 2017 (in Buffalo, New York), and our annual virtual conference, WPCampus Online.

 WPCampus 2020 has pivoted to an online conference due to COVID-19 and re-scheduled to convene in New Orleans for WPCampus 2021.
 We are extremely grateful that Tulane University IT in New Orleans has agreed to continue to be our in-person venue sponsor.
 Subscribe to our newsletter for updates.

 The schedule will run from 9:45 a.m. to 5 p.m.
 Central time on Wednesday, July 29, and Thursday, July 30.